jwashke/idea-box/README.md

 ![screenshot](https://s3-us-west-2.amazonaws.com/project-screenshots/idea-box.jpg)

-An place to store your Ideas!
+A place to store your Ideas!
 Users can create, edit, and delete ideas, search for ideas by title, description, or tags.
 And sort ideas by quality.
 All features are accessed from a single view using AJAX.

 ## Setup